atharvaranjan007/Pet_Amicus/README.md

 ---

-## 🌡️ Intelligent Temperature Control
+## 🌡️ Smart Temperature Control

 Maintains a comfortable indoor environment using sensors and automated cooling or heating mechanisms.

 **Features**

-- Temperature monitoring
+- Temperature control according to type of pet and its breed
 - Automatic cooling/heating
 - Real-time environmental control